 Right-of-use assets are depreciated from the commencement date on a straight-line basis over the shorter of the lease term and useful life of the underlying asset.
 Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable.
-Impairment loss, if any, is recognised in the Statements of Profit or Loss.
+Impairment loss, if any, is recognised in the Statement of Profit and Loss.